MaxOhn/PP-Generator/Readme.md

 The bot is by no means written in a professional manner.
-Just a little project for me to get back into Java and give our discord server some more utility.
+Just a side project for me to get back into Java and give our discord server some more utility.

 Since [iaace](https://www.iaace.gg/)'s amazing BoatBot was our previous go-to bot, the message format of PP-Generator is strongly based on BoatBot.
 I encourage you to check BoatBot out yourself if you don't know it yet :)